Error

 You can solve the problem in several ways, as stated below:

-- Use the Standard mesher: The standard mesher is an automatic mesher that produces a three-dimensional unstructured mesh that consists of tetrahedral or hexahedral elements.
-This mesh ranges from 1-very coarse to 10-very fine.
+The standard mesher for CFD simulations is an automatic meshing algorithm that produces a three-dimensional unstructured mesh, consisting of tetrahedral and hexahedral elements.

 You can do this by going to the Mesh and changing the Algorithm to Standard.
 This will change the meshing algorithm to SimScale’s standard meshing algorithm which takes into account the geometric properties of the model.